 These are so great, particularly if the cold sore has already come up.
 These invisible healing patches act like skin, helping blisters to heal faster but even better, hiding them beautifully.

-What to buy at the Health Food shop for your emergency kit:
+What to buy for your emergency kit:

 Recognise symptoms that warn you a cold sore wants to come up